mattgathu/blog/posts/2021-01-08-books-reading.md

 > My formula for greatness in a human being is amor fati: that one wants nothing to be other than
 > it is, not in the future, not in the past, not in all eternity.

+## Range

+![range-cover][range-cover]

+Very eye-opening.

+Range felt like an exercise in exposing my own narrow mindedness, myopic views on things and an unfounded clinging to one set of tools.

+David Epstein's argument on expanding one's horizons by embracing variation and range is backed with numerous real world evidence - anecdotal and scientific.

+It made reflect a lot on things I could be doing but that have not paid attention to.
+I made [notes][notes-on-range].

 [naval-almanack-cover]: /images/naval-almanack-cover.jpg
 [notes-on-naval-almanack]: /2021/01/08/notes-naval-almanack.html
 [zikora-cover]: /images/zikora-cover.jpg